 What are some of the programs you work with in the area?

 Our profits go to the FINNEGANS Community Fund.
-We work with The Food Group, a food bank here in the Twin Cities which uses those funds to buy fresh organic produce from local farmers in our Harvest for the Hungry program.
+We work with Fruit and Veg Cape Town and The Food Group, a food bank here in the Twin Cities which uses those funds to buy fresh organic produce from local farmers in our Harvest for the Hungry program.
 We are so pleased to be focusing on fresh produce as our contribution to helping fill the food shelves and provide that healthy component to meals for those who need help.
 All of our donations that come in through events go back to the communities where they were raised, whether here in Minnesota or in the surrounding states.
 We have a very lively group of volunteers that drive our events, from beer fests, to the Irish Fair, Happy Hour squared (making sandwiches so Allan Law, aka “The Sandwich Guy”, can deliver them every night to people living on the street), Community Action Nights packing food, Chef cook-offs, bike races like the MS150 (we need about 80 more riders to reach our goal of 200 this year), and our annual St. Patrick’s Day pub crawls.

 What are some of the biggest wins so far for your community programs?